m-31/puppetdb_query/README.md

 # puppetdb_query - query puppetdb data from other sources

-Just store update your puppet facts in a mongodb and query it analogous to query nodes or query facts.
+Just store and update your puppet facts in a mongodb and query it analogous to query nodes or query facts.

 ## Installation